 We are proud to offer clients the support of some of Glasgow’s most experienced property professionals from our estate agency and lettings office in Shawlands.
 We also offer our full range of legal and independent financial services from the site.

-The south side of Glasgow rental sector remains traditionally popular with the market continuing to go from strength to strength, with the most recent figures from Citylets revealing that Glasgow hit a significant milestone in recording an average rent that is higher than the national average in Scotland.
+The south side of Glasgow rental sector remains traditionally popular with the market continuing to go from strength to strength.

 Shawlands is a bustling and vibrant area of Glasgow that has rapidly become one of the hubs of Glasgow’s Southside.
 Restaurants, bars, and excellent shopping can be found here, along with extensive transport links into the city centre and around Glasgow.
 Although the area consists mainly of tenement flats, there are a number of cottages and family homes to be found here too.
 The nearby Queen’s Park is a beautiful, large green space, extremely popular with local residents.
 Steeped in history, the park boasts children’s play areas, a golf course, a boating pond, allotments, and fabulous view of Glasgow.
 Shawlands also has a strong cultural scene, hosting both the Southside festival and the Wee Chill Music Festival.